-The Company completed the 2023 drill program at the Golden Summit Project between March and November 2023; a total of approximately 26,000 metres were drilled in 44 holes.
-The program had several objectives: delineation of the mineralization to the north and testing for the northern boundaries, initial test of the potential for the west to host higher grade material closer to the surface, and reconnaissance style drilling of the Saddle Zone located 4 km to the east of the main Dolphin/Cleary Resource.
-The drilling results within the main Dolphin/Cleary Zone will be incorporated into an updated mineral resource estimate once all the results have been received and compiled.
-Assay results remain outstanding for two holes.
+The Company completed the 2023 drill program at the Golden Summit Project between March and November 2023; approximately 26,000 metres were drilled in 44 holes.
+The program had several objectives:

+- Delineation of the Cleary-Dolphin mineralization up dip to the north; - Step-out drilling west of the Cleary-Dolphin mineralization to test the potential for higher grade gold mineralization closer to surface; and - Reconnaissance drilling of the Saddle Zone located 4 km to the east of the Dolphin-Cleary resource.

 Results from drilling in the western zone completed in 2023 continued to reinforce the concept of the potential of additional higher-grade mineralization to the west of the current resource.
-The Saddle Zone drilling completed in 2023 again demonstrates the potential for additional mineralization and mineralization style on the Golden Summit Project.
-The Saddle Zone is more vein-hosted than what is seen in the Dolphin/Cleary Zone.
+The Saddle Zone drilling completed in 2023 demonstrates the potential for additional mineralization on the Golden Summit Project.
+Saddle Zone mineralization occurs primarily as discrete veins and lacks the large envelope of disseminated and replacement mineralization as seen at the Dolphin-Cleary Zone.